 Runtime layers can be used as operational or basemap layers; you have the flexibility to use layers in the way that makes sense for your app and cartography.

 There are many layer types available.
-See Layer types described to learn about Runtime layers and how to choose the right layer types for your map or scene.
+See Layer types described to learn about ArcGIS Runtime layers and how to choose the right layer types for your map or scene.

 Common layer properties